-Carriers may transition between Excellent, Acceptable, and Probation on a shipment by shipment basis, up or down.
+Carriers may transition between Excellent, Acceptable, and At Risk on a shipment by shipment basis, up or down.

 - Excellent (15-20% of carriers) - The best carriers in the Convoy network, who likely will be able to win bids more often and may have access to special Convoy programs.

 - Acceptable (50-55%) - The core carrier in the Convoy network.
 These carriers are not at risk for penalization and may become Excellent with a run of On-Time, Non-Falloff, or App Using shipments.
 Additionally, carriers in this segment are unlikely to lose bids due to quality.

 - At Risk (10-15%) - Carriers who have seen their quality decrease to a below average level.
 These carriers still have access to all Convoy shipments, but may lose bids when quality is accounted for.
 If performance continues to decline, the carrier may be suspended from the Convoy network.